Strumwulf/Speech-Recognition/README.md

 The record_audio.py program uses the record.sh file to record audio.
 The record.sh files uses the arecord command from the ALSA tools.
 If you working on a non-linux system record.sh may not work.

+The train_audio_multi.py is used to train multiple users at the same time, and can train multiple audio files for each user.